irieger/aces-dev/README.md

+## This is a modified version of the ctl tools ##

+**Warning:** This is a set of modified CTL files (modified are acesProxy12 and acesLog16i).

+This is meant for use with my modified version of ctlrender https://github.com/irieger/CTL to generate LUTs to work in acesLog (with acesLog16i transforms) or acesProxy (only acesProxy12) color spaces with a LUT based workflow.
+Input/output values changed.
+May not be compatible for image color transform and should only be used with caution.

 ## Academy Color Encoding System Developer Resources ##

 The Academy Color Encoding System (ACES) is a set of components that facilitates